stardust-enterprises/gradle-rust/README.md

 inside [gradle][gradle] projects.

 ## how to use
-check out this [example repository][example] to learn how to use gradle-rust
+check out this [example repository][example] to learn how to use gradle-rust.

-## todo
-- use NamedDomainObjectContainer to better the target declaration syntax (?)

 ## contributing
-**please note**: this branch of the project is currently under heavy development.

 you can contribute by [forking the repository][fork], making your changes and [creating a new pull request][new-pr] describing what you changed, why and how.